bjascob/amrlib/README.md

 For an example of how to use the library to do paraphrasing, see the [Paraphrasing](https://amrlib.readthedocs.io/en/latest/paraphrase/) section in the docs.

+## SMATCH Scoring
+amrlib uses the [smatch](https://github.com/snowblink14/smatch) library for scoring.
+This is the library that is most commonly used for scoring AMR parsers and reporting results in literature.
+There are some cases where the code may give inconsistant or erroneous results.
+You may wish to look at [smatchpp](https://github.com/flipz357/smatchpp) for an improved scoring algorithm.

 ## Issues
 If you find a bug, please report it on the [GitHub issues list](https://github.com/bjascob/amrlib/issues).